 Engineering fabric with excessive strength, beyond the NFPA requirements, may compromise more important attributes such as breathability, flexibility and cost.

 The focus needs to shift to heat stress, the current epidemic facing all firefighters worldwide.

 MYTH #4: TECGEN71 HAS RAPID STRENGTH LOSS AFTER UV EXPOSURE

 The truth is ALL outer shells degrade significantly with UV exposure.
-Even outer shells proven to be the most durable have decreased tear strength after extended exposure over time.
+Even outer shells proven to be the most durable have decreased tear strength after extended exposure.
 The NFPA strength requirements are for new fabrics and have already taken into account the UV degradation that naturally occurs.

-To prevent turnout gear from over-exposure to UV light, it is important to keep it stored properly- away from windows and fluorescent lighting.
+Regardless of the outer shell, it is important to keep turnout gear stored properly- away from windows and fluorescent lighting.